I own a small construction company and employ four builders. I go though a lot of equipment, and I enjoy writing reviews. on them.

 So, that was quite an expensive lesson that I learnt at the time.
 The electric washer I'd been talked into just wasn't man enough for the job.

-Since then I've only had gas powered pressure washers as you can now see why.
-I've owned this Simpson PS3228-S PowerShot Pressure Washer for only about eight months, but so far its stood up to the cleaning tasks we give it most days, very well.
+Since then I've only had gas-powered pressure washers as you can now see why.
+I've owned this Simpson MSH3125 PowerShot Pressure Washer for only about eight months, but so far its stood up to the cleaning tasks we give it most days, very well.
 Its got faults but I'll cover those in a while.

-Problems I've had with the Simpson Pressure Washer
+Problems I've Had With the Simpson PowerShot Pressure Washer

 The second problem we had was the standard hose it came with does not have quick attach/detach couplings and the fitting is actually in quite an awkward place.
 We also found that 25 feet doesn't really cut the mustard with us lengthwise and it's a drag having to be moving the unit all the time.
-So, I opted to pay an extra $79.00 and got the Simpson 50 foot hose that comes complete with quick couplings.
-If you're thinking of buying a Simpson PS3228-S pressure washer, I'd do this at the same time and just keep the 25 foot hose as a backup spare.
+So, I opted to pay an extra $79 and got the Simpson 50-foot hose that comes complete with quick couplings.
+If you're thinking of buying a Simpson MSH3125 pressure washer, I'd do this at the same time and just keep the 25-foot hose as a backup spare.

 Although this hasn't been a problem, it could be.
 We watch very carefully which direction the hose is in when close to the engine.
 The exhaust is in such a position that it could be possible if you weren't careful for the hose to rub against it and it would be more than likely to blew out.